 DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY

-Phagocytic cells involved in phagocytosis of E. coli -the filopodial type is a macrophage and the lamellar type is a monocyte, coloured scanning electron micrograph (SEM).
+Phagocytic cells involved in phagocytosis of E. coli -the filopodial type is a macrophage and the lamellar type is a monocyte, scanning electron micrograph (SEM).
 These cells are part of the hematopoietic and reticuloendothelial systems.
 A macrophage is a large, mature phagocyte that can ingest and destroy invading microbes, foreign particles, cancerous or diseased cells and cellular debris.
 A monocyte is a circulating phagocyte that ingests microbes, invading particles, and cellular debris.
 Monocytes mature into macrophages and are both part of the reticuloendothelial system.
 Monocytes are a type of white blood cell (leukocyte).They are part of the innate immune system of vertebrates.
 Magnification: x825 when shortest axis printed at 25 millimetres.

 Model release not required.
 Property release not required.